-Flight diverted when laptop's lithium battery catches fire
+Flight diverted when lithium battery catches fire onboard

 - No one was injured in the incident, officials said

-(CNN)A lithium battery in a passenger's laptop caught fire aboard a cross-country JetBlue flight Tuesday, causing the plane to divert to Grand Rapids, Michigan, the Federal Aviation Administration said.
+(CNN)A lithium battery in a passenger's backpack caught fire aboard a cross-country JetBlue flight Tuesday, causing the plane to divert to Grand Rapids, Michigan, the Federal Aviation Administration said.

-The fire was caused by a lithium battery in a laptop, officials said.
-No one was injured on the flight, which was traveling from New York's JFK Airport to San Francisco.
+No one was injured on the flight, which was traveling from New York's John F. Kennedy International Airport to San Francisco, and the plane was not damaged.
 JetBlue said the plane was carrying 158 people and 37,300 pounds of fuel when it landed.
-The plane was not damaged, the FAA said.

-The fire came from a passenger's carry-on laptop, and was cooled by the time the plane landed, according to Air Traffic Control audio.
-There is no sign that the fire was intentionally started.
+The lithium battery began to smolder inside a passenger's backpack, according to an incident report.

+A passenger on the plane, 18-year-old Kailey Honniball, said that about two and a half hours into the flight she heard a message over the PA system: "Sounds like fire in 25!"

 Last year, Samsung's Galaxy Note 7 phones were banned from all flights after the company discovered that its lithium-ion batteries were faulty and could overheat and catch fire.